 Ted R. Yuzyk has close to 40 years of water-related experience working both nationally and internationally.
 He spent 28 years with Environment Canada working in the areas of water quantity, water quality, and climate.
 His last position at Environment Canada was as Director of Water Survey of Canada, where he also served as the Hydrological Adviser for Canada.
 In 2006 he was appointed the Canadian Chair of the International Upper Great Lakes Study, a five year binational study responsible for developing a new water regulation plan.
 Upon completion of the study in 2012, he became Director of Science and Engineering at the Canadian Section of the International Joint Commission (IJC).
 In 2014 he retired from the IJC and continues to work on projects for the IJC, Environment and Climate Change Canada, and World Meteorological Organization.

-Richard Farthing-Nichol has served as the FLOW Coordinator since November 2019.
-He also works as a Research Associate at the Centre for Indigenous Environmental Resources, where he is supporting the Collaborative Leadership Initiative, a water-focused collaborative governance table in southern Manitoba.
-Richard recently graduated from the School of Resource and Environmental Management at Simon Fraser University with a Master of Resource Management (Planning) degree.
+Richard Farthing-Nichol has worked with FLOW since 2019.
+He also serves as a Project Manager at the Centre for Indigenous Environmental Resources, where he is supporting the Collaborative Leadership Initiative, a water-focused collaborative governance table in southern Manitoba.
+Richard holds a Master of Resource Management (Planning) degree from the School of Resource and Environmental Management at Simon Fraser University, as well as a Bachelor of Arts (Honours) degree in Political Studies and History from the University of Manitoba.
 He has experience working in non-profit, consulting, and public service roles, including nearly two years conducting policy work with the Government of Manitoba.
-Richard holds a Bachelor of Arts (Honours) degree in Political Studies and History from the University of Manitoba.